Written by: Liz Paton, MSc

 Lymphocytes

-lymphocyte is a type of white blood cell that plays a role in our immune system.
+A lymphocyte is a type of white blood cell that plays a role in our immune system.
 There are three major types of lymphocytes called B-lymphocytes, T-lymphocytes and natural killer (NK) cells.
 B-lymphocytes produce antibodies that defend against bacteria, viruses and toxins.
 T-lymphocytes destroy the body’s own unhealthy cells.
 Natural killer cells target and kill virally infected and cells that have the tendency to form tumours.

 Organs of the Lymphatic System

 The organs of the lymphatic system are involved with filtering blood and the development of lymphocytes.
 These organs include the spleen, tonsils, and thymus.
 Lymphatic tissue can also be found in the appendix and within the gastrointestinal tract.
 The spleen works as a blood filter, filtering out old red blood cells and foreign material from the blood stream.
 The role of the thymus is to mature and develop the T-lymphocyte cells, one of the primary types of lymphocytes.
 Red bone marrow works similarly to the thymus and also matures the T-lymphocyte cells.
 Tonsils are the small organs found in the back of your throat.
 If you still have them, you can see them when you open your mouth wide.
-Containing an abundance of white blood cells, the tonsils help stop germs from entering the body through the mouth and nose
+Containing an abundance of white blood cells, the tonsils help stop germs from entering the body through the mouth and nose.

 Lymph Fluid